s-hari-haran/cognitiveoffload/VERCEL_DEPLOYMENT.md

 2. **Sign in with GitHub**
 3. **Click "New Project"**
 4. **Import your GitHub repository**
-5. **Select the repository containing your Cognitive Canvas project**
+5. **Select the repository containing your Cognitive Offload project**

 ### **2.2 Configure Project Settings**